 The regulations stated all resident taxpayers should mandatorily be fully equipped to issue, save and modify e-invoices by 4th December 2021.
 These regulations specify the terms, requirements, and conditions of electronic invoices and electronic credit and debit notes.
 Also, ZATCA has released detailed guidelines on e-invoicing for smooth implementation.

 It is an invoice issued and saved in an electronic format generated through an electronic system and contains the tax invoice, simplified tax invoice and respective Credit & Debit Notes (CDNs).
 It is clarified that a handwritten or scanned invoice will not be considered an electronic invoice.
-There are two types of tax invoices:

 The e-invoices should be issued in the Arabic language.
 However, additional languages are permitted apart from the Arabic language.